 Not all living or working accommodation has to be attached to your house.
 With a small leap of the imagination you can create a haven for work or leisure, to improve your quality of life at home.
 Investing in the best garden office buildings will provide lasting benefits.
 And bear in mind that quality equals longevity.
 In other words, you get what you pay for.

-Planning permission is most people’s first concern when considering buying a garden office building.
+Planning permission is most people’s first concern.
 Some buildings don’t need planning permission in certain situations, others do.
 Your manufacturer should be able to advise and we have a planning permission guide on this site.
-However, the final responsibility for planning permission is with the house owner, not with the office installers, so do do your homework carefully.
+However, the final responsibility for planning permission for garden offices is with the house owner, not with the office installers, so do do your homework carefully.
 If in doubt consider consulting an independent planning consultant who will advise you on your planning options.

-When you spend hours in an office in the garden you don’t want to feel as if you’re sitting in a badly insulated shed.
-Garden offices should be well built and give you the feeling of being outside in the garden, but at the same time, as if you’re inside your own home.
+When you spend hours in your new office you don’t want to feel as if you’re sitting in a badly insulated shed.
+Offices should be well built and give you the feeling of being outside in the garden, but at the same time, as if you’re inside your own home.

-Good quality garden offices feel calm, comfortable and healthy to be inside.
+Good quality offices and garden studios feel calm, comfortable and healthy to be inside.
 They should be well insulated so that they consume minimal amounts of energy and don’t get damp.

 Look for an insulated office, constructed with good quality materials; lots of insulation and no draughts.
 If you have a technical mind find out a little about the structural design and foundation system.
 Your building is going to be part of your property for a long time and it is important to add an asset, not a liability.

 Garden office buildings are constructed in the a number of different ways.
-So check out the manufacturer that you’re interested in to see if their construction methods and technology suit your needs.
-When choosing an outdoor home office you are looking for strength and longevity.
+So check out the manufacturer that you’re interested in to see if their methods and technology suit your needs.
+When choosing an outdoor office you are looking for strength and longevity.
 The more expensive a garden building is the better you would expect the construction method to be.
-For technical information it’s worth reading about timber construction systems and visiting our guide’s construction pages.
+For technical information it’s worth researching timber construction methods visiting our guide’s construction pages.

 The exterior cladding on your building is very important.
 There are a number of questions to ask yourself about colour, finish and durability.
 We cover those questions here and you can read about appropriate woods for cladding garden offices on the wood species page of the TRADA website.